-A few great places to sample Tibetan food is the Tibetan Kitchen, Aroma Café, Tibetan Yak Restaurant and the Himalayan flavours stall by the Bhagsu falls!
+A few great places to sample Tibetan food are the Tibetan Kitchen, Aroma Café, Tibetan Yak Restaurant, and the Himalayan flavours stall by the Bhagsu falls!

 Although the busy traffic in Mcleodganj is enough to unsettle your zen if you’ve been meditating, if you take a short walk out of the centre you’ll be greeted with amazing views of the mountains and forests.